akashlevy/NI-RRAM-Test-Setup/README.md

 Chip 2: Prototyping Chip, status: some cells over-SET, working otherwise, nothing formed past 2512 as far as known Chip 3: FORMed all, programmed with first set of inputs (HRS: 70-90kOhm)... was somewhat working, but then we tried to push to 500kOhm and shorted a bunch of cells.
 Lesson learned: don't push past 100kOhm.
-Chip 4: FORMed every 8 cells, programmed with a simple debug vector, working but cell HRS is 70-90kOhm Chip 5: FORMed every 8 cells, programmed with a simple debug vector, HRS is >100kOhm Chip 6: FORMed all, programmed with first set of inputs (HRS: >100kOhm), working!!!
+Chip 4: FORMed every 8 cells, programmed with a simple debug vector, working but cell HRS is 70-90kOhm Chip 5: FORMed every 8 cells, programmed with a simple debug vector, HRS is >100kOhm, working Chip 6: FORMed all, programmed with first set of inputs (HRS: >100kOhm), working!!!
+But now shorted Chip 7: FORMed all, programmed with second batch of inputs (HRS: >100kOhm), TODO: reexamine Chip 8: FORMed all, programmed with a simple debug vector (same as 4), we think the sense amp might be broken Chip 9: prototyping
-Chip 7: FORMed all, programmed with second batch of inputs (HRS: >100kOhm) Chip 8: FORMed all, programmed with a simple debug vector (same as 4), we think the sense amp might be broken
+Chip 10: unused